SingleAccretion/Dotnet-Runtime.Dev/README.md

 #### `save-base-jits.ps1` - "save" the currently built Jits

-A number of scripts support overriding the "base" Jit (which is usually the one built out of `runtime-base`) with a custom one, placed under `diffs/base-jits-[x64|x86]` by this script.
+A number of scripts support overriding the base Jit (which is usually the one built out of `runtime-base`) with a custom one, placed under `diffs/base-jits-[x64|x86]` by this script.

 Parameters:
 1) `-hostArch`: the architecture of the Jits to copy.
 Default is `x64`.
 2) `-config`: the configuration of the Jits to copy.
 Default is `Checked`.
-3) `-builtJitsPath`: the path to the Jits to copy.
-By default, the script copies the Jit from `runtime`'s artifacts.
+3) `-builtJitsPath`: path to the Jits to copy.
+By default, the script copies the Jits from `runtime`'s artifacts.

 #### `update-custom-core-root.ps1` - update the custom core roots

-Copies artifacts from the built repositories to "custom" core root repositories.
-"Custom" core roots differ slightly in their construction from the ones created by the test build script, in particular, they are set up such that the runtime copied is `Checked`, while the Jits are `Debug`, for ease of debugging, and the `crossgen2` pseudo-custom core root employs a renaming trick so that the Jit compiling CG2 in its process has a name different than the one used by CG2 itself.
+Copies artifacts from the built repositories to "custom" core roots.
+These differ slightly in their construction from the ones created by the test build script, in particular, they are set up such that the runtime copied is `Checked`, while the Jits are `Debug`, for ease of debugging, and the `crossgen2` custom core root employs a renaming trick so that the Jit compiling CG2 in its process has a name different than the one used by CG2 itself.

 Parameters:
 1) `-arch`: the architecure of the core root.
 Default is `x64`.